nosana-ci/docs.nosana.io/docs/nodes/testgrid-ubuntu.md

 ## Nosana Test Grid Script

-You will be able to run this one command in your command line and you will have a Nosana Node running on your machine.
+With just a single command in your command line, you can easily set up a Nosana Node on your machine.
+Simply run the following command:

 ```shell
 bash <(wget -qO- https://nosana.io/testgrid.sh)
 ```

-Note that this script requires the requirements mentioned above, it is configured to run in such a way that it does not require sudo.
-You should never run any script from the internet with sudo privileges without double-checking it.
-Even in this situation, do double-check the script before running it on your box.
-You can read it here: [https://nosana.io/testgrid.sh](https://nosana.io/testgrid.sh)
+Please note that this script has certain requirements and is specifically designed to run without the need for sudo privileges.
+It's crucial to exercise caution when running any script from the internet with sudo privileges.
+Even in this case, it's advisable to thoroughly review the script before executing it on your system.
+You can review the script here: [https://nosana.io/testgrid.sh](https://nosana.io/testgrid.sh)

-The script consists of a couple tests, where we check if all the previous steps in this guide have been successfully completed.
-When all checks are completed your node will start up.
+The script performs a series of tests to verify the successful completion of the previous steps outlined in the guide.
+Once all the checks pass, your node will start up.

-You should see your node's information in the format below.
-When there are no error messages, your node will automatically join the Test Grid market, where it'll pick up a Test Grid benchmark job.
-It is important to keep the node running while it's in this process!
+You will see your node's information displayed in the following format.
+As long as there are no error messages, your node will automatically join the Test Grid market, where it will receive a Test Grid benchmark job.
+It's important to keep the node running during this process!

 ```shell
   _ __   ___  ___  __ _ _ __   __ _